 Mifflin also has been promotional manager for the German Club, vice president of the National Residence Hall Honorary, president of the Association of Resident Assistants and a member of Rho Alpha Sigma, the national honor society for resident assistants.
-He has served on the nine-person Purple Pit Crew, which helps guide freshmen through Club U-Dub-Dub as they begin college at UW-Whitewater.
+He has served on the nine-person Purple Pit Crew, which helps guide freshmen through Warhawk Welcome as they begin college at UW-Whitewater.

 His own first semester was rough.
 He signed up for six classes with 18 credits and got involved in too many activities.
 "I thought I could handle it because I thought it would be like high school,'' he said.
 "I was very wrong, but it was a good learning experience.''

 He rebuilt his grade point average, learned to balance involvement with academics and thrived with the personal support of professors who encouraged him.

 "The faculty and staff at UW-Whitewater are so supportive of the students,'' he said.
 "They take a genuine interest in what you're doing."

 Mifflin is majoring in media arts and game development, an innovative program offered by the College of Arts and Communication at UW-Whitewater.